Healthy Beef Soup With Leeks

 Easy Substitutions

-- I use stew meat here, but you can also make this with chicken as well if you don’t want to eat beef.
+- I use organic stew meat here, but you can also make this with chicken as well if you don’t want beef.

-- You can also substitute the beef broth for chicken broth or even bone broth if you want more protein and nutrients.
+- You can also substitute the bone broth for chicken bone broth or even just chicken stock as well.
+If you're using chicken stock you just won't get the protein that bone broth offers.

 - The kale is optional, feel free to skip if you prefer.
 You can also use spinach in place of kale.